 Research focus: The rational design and synthesis of emulsions to fabricate multi-compartment emulsion-based vehicles for regulating lipid digestion and bioavailability in gastrointestinal tract; to understand the molecular and physical factors that impact bioavailability and stability of lipid and lipophilic food ingredients and develop effective emulsion-based systems and encapsulation technologies to enhance ingredient stability within food matrix

 Research focus: Protein Engineering & Expression of Recombinant Immunotherapeutics; Micro-/Nanofabrication of Integrated Sensor Devices; Synthesis of Biologically Inspired Nanostructures for Advanced Materials Processing.

-The Dando lab studies the neurotransmitter interactions and signaling events which occur within the taste system utiliz techniques from physiology, molecular biology and behavioral science to probe the mammalian taste system.
+Research focus: The Dando lab studies the neurotransmitter interactions and signaling events which occur within the mammalian taste system, utilizing techniques from physiology, molecular biology and behavioral science.

 Research focus: Dr. Liu’s research program focuses on diet and cancer, the effects of functional foods/nutraceuticals on chronic disease risks, and bioactive compounds in natural products and herbal remedies for anticancer and antiviral activity.

 Research focus: Moraru’s group research program is dedicated to developing technical solutions for improving food safety and quality and to advancing the knowledge in the area of microbial, physical and engineering properties of foods, particularly dairy foods.
 Our efforts are channeled in two distinct research areas: Food Safety Engineering and Food Quality.